Every family deserves a chance to stay at one of these bucket list Caribbean resorts

 Royalton Bavaro

-Once you’ve been to a few of the other Caribbean family resorts, the usual kids clubs and teen hangouts may be old hat.
-That’s not a problem at Royalton Bavaro in Punta Cana, because there’s plenty more to keep the young kids and teens stimulated here.
-From the nine-hole miniature golf course to the lazy river to the FlowRider surfing simulator, there’s no shortage of fun things to do for the younger set.
+Once you’ve been to a few other Caribbean family resorts, the usual kids clubs and teen hangouts may be old hat.
+That’s not a problem at Royalton Bavaro, An Autograph Collection All-Inclusive Resort & Casino, because there’s plenty more to keep young kids and teens stimulated here.
+Think a nine-hole miniature golf course, lazy river, and FlowRider surfing simulator.

-This Caribbean beach resort also has seven restaurants, including Royalton’s first Brazilian steakhouse, Rio Rodizzo.
-And the action doesn’t stop come nightfall.
-Evening entertainment includes Michael Jackson tributes, circus performances, beach parties, and silent discos.
+This Caribbean beach resort also has eight restaurants, including Royalton’s first Brazilian steakhouse, Rio Brazilian Grill.
+And the action doesn’t stop come nightfall, when evening entertainment includes beach parties, circus performances, and silent discos.

 More from FamilyVacationist: